BPrimalPea990/Cyber-BP-Studio/Commands.md

 - /send-as-bot = Send your messeges as Cyber BP-Studio, required Administrator rights to use this because this is for modmail.
 - !set-ai-channel = Set a channel for chatbot.
 Chat with your friend, Cyber BP-Studio.
 He's a good guy, trust me.
 Use it by typing !set-ai-channel #(channel name). **Issue: sometimes the bot just copying your message, it's caused by the AI maintenance.**
 - !bp_slap = Be a Will Smith, then slap your friend!
 LMAO
+- !bp_blame = This is all your fault!
+AAAARRRRGGGGGHHHHH!

 More commands will added in the future!